 A list of all brand personas you’ve created, plus a Create New button to build a new one.

-2. Buyer Personas
+2. Audience Personas

 3. Marketing Strategy & Sentiment Analysis